 - Click More.

-This applies to the POV area.
-The element selectors for rows and columns don’t filter the elements directly from the select elements tree.
+The element selectors for rows and columns do not filter the elements directly from the select elements tree.
 Instead, the zero suppression is applied when you paste the view on the sheet.

 Use element name path